Oxygen033/Oxygen033/README.md

-Hi 👋 My name is Maxim Moor
+Hi 👋 My name is Max
 ===========================

 I trying to become TS backend dev or something, adore indie gamedev, study at the OmSTU Computer science and engineering